10686142/Upgrade-Data-Fluent/docs/introduction.rst

     - I have created and intergrated a django reactjs briding app which can easily intergate a create-react-app into a django project.
 It also supports hot-reloading for more seemingless development

+- Maintainability Improvements

     - CI/CD by leveraging Github Actions
     - Git improvements:

         - Cleared git messages
         - Branching